NangoHQ/nango/README.md

 ## 🐻 History

-Pizzly (the original name of this project) was initially developed by the team at [Bearer](https://www.bearer.com/?ref=pizzly) with contributions of more than 40 individuals.
+Pizzly (a simple service for OAuth) was initially developed by the team at [Bearer](https://www.bearer.com/?ref=pizzly) with contributions of more than 40 individuals.
 Over time the focus of Bearer shifted and they could no longer maintain Pizzly.
 In late 2022 the team at [Nango](https://www.nango.dev) adopted the project and has since maintained and evolved it together with the growing Nango community.